 A couple months ago, we came up with the idea of doing a “Cookie Corner” every day at the Tour of California, to get the word out about my cookie-themed bike ride in Malibu October 15.
 I did the Tour of Cali 7 times as a rider, but this was a very different experience.

 The race started in Sacramento, but folks had been asking me to give Old la Honda a shot as part of my KOM missions, so I left a day early and took a detour.
 I was pleasantly surprised to have great legs after 5.5 hours in the car, and excited to post Gopro footage overlaying power, speed etc. Then I went to dinner in Oakland, where my car was broken into, with two suitcases stolen, along with a backpack containing the camera, laptop, clothes, and my Faberge Egg collection (just kidding, State Farm!), so there won’t be video of that effort, and if you see a homeless person in a Castelli cookie speedsuit, get him.
-Then I drove two hours to Sacramento at 5 AM so I could be at the car dealer when they opened, only to find out that the only glass that would fit my car was back in Oakland.
+Once my car shipping company delivered my vehicle I drove two hours to Sacramento at 5 AM so I could be at the car dealer when they opened, only to find out that the only glass that would fit my car was back in Oakland.

 My bike was untouched in the robbery, and by the next day, my car was secure again, so I was ready to cookie.
 Expo life meant getting up early to set up the tent before they close the streets to traffic and vendors, and then sitting around in the sun all day, passing out cookies and telling folks that we’re in fact not a company selling cookies…we’re giving them away on a bike ride to benefit No Kid Hungry, working with a handful of celebrity chefs who’ll also be cooking at the expo and the finish festival.